-In lieu of large randomized control trials, some medical studies focus on casebycase clinical reports wo British doctors, Ahuja and Simons collected 60 such reports made in medical literature between 1992-1997 a variety of fatal and life-threatening cancers that followed within a few years of ovarian stimulation.
-The note the difficulty in systematically correlating these incidents to causation given a variety of factors includ more potent stimulation drugs now used, the difficulty of tracking those who have undergone ovarian stimulation, and the requirement of physician interest in making the correlations, writing them up, and publishing them.
-Because of the lack of a registry or any follow-up, cases of cancer following fertility treatment, when they turn up at all, appear in clinical case reports, blogs, documentaries, and magazine articles that make the easy to dismiss as individual and anecdotal, albeit tragic, cases. evertheless, single adverse outcomes have led, in the past, to the of experimental drugs.
-The Ahuja and Simons report offers a key document in this debate, because these reproductive physicians the colon cancer and subsequent death of a British woman who had undergone oocyte extraction for her sister at the age of 33.
-The had been closed as a successful procedure after the birth of a baby girl.
-Five years later the clinic made contact with the sister regarding the status of frozen embryos, and learned then of the death.
-Upon researching that case study and others, these concluded that such links should not be ignored.
-Ahuja has become active in the UK in advocating for embryo donation, cutting down the need for new rounds of fertility treatments.
+In lieu of large randomized control trials, some medical studies focus on case-by-case clinical reports.
+Two British doctors, Ahuja and Simons, collected 60 such reports made in UK medical literature between 1992-1997 regarding a variety of fatal and life-threatening cancers that followed within a few years of ovarian stimulation.
+The authors note the difficulty in systematically correlating these incidents to causation given a variety of factors including the more potent stimulation drugs now used, the difficulty of tracking those who have undergone ovarian stimulation, and the requirement of physician interest in making the correlations, writing them up, and publishing them.
+Because of the lack of a registry or any follow-up, cases of cancer following fertility treatment, when they turn up at all, appear most often in clinical case reports, blogs, documentaries, and magazine articles, venues that make the incidents easy to dismiss as individual and anecdotal, albeit tragic, cases.
+Although the lag time of cancer makes it difficult to attribute cause, nevertheless, single adverse outcomes have led, in the past, to the discontinued use of experimental drugs.
+In the face of negligible research or commitment from the medical industry, informal testimonies in the public sphere may be the only way to turn the tide from silence to disclosure.

+The Ahuja and Simons report offers a key document in this debate, because these reproductive physicians uncovered the colon cancer and subsequent death of a 39-year-old British woman who had undergone oocyte extraction for her sister at the age of 33.
+The IVF file had been closed as a successful procedure after the birth of a baby girl.
+Five years later the clinic made contact with the sister regarding the status of frozen embryos, and learned then of the donor's death.
+This is exactly the kind of information that formal tracking procedures would bring to light.
+Upon researching that case study and others, these doctors concluded that such links should not be ignored.
+Ahuja has since become active in the UK in advocating for embryo donation, cutting down the need for new rounds of fertility treatments.

-one of he studies most often cited as evidence for noincreased cancer risk IVF actually concludes that: “Given the recent marketing of fertility drugs and the fact that exposed women are only beginning to reach the cancer age range, further follow-up is necessary [italics mine].”
-The author of this study, Dr. L. Brinton, told me about the virtual impossibility of tracking egg donors to find out the long term risks, given that such a study would cost millions of dollars, though a relatively small cost compared to industry.
-With no central registry, making these correlations would require intricate tracking, includ finding the DMV records of donors, figuring out names changed after marriage, and comparing these to cancer registry data.
+Even one of the studies most often cited as evidence for no-increased cancer risk with IVF actually concludes that: “Given the recent marketing of fertility drugs and the fact that exposed women are only beginning to reach the cancer age range, further follow-up is necessary [italics mine].”
+The author of this study, Dr. L. Brinton, told me about the virtual impossibility of tracking egg donors to find out the long term risks, given that such a study would cost millions of dollars, though a relatively small cost compared to industry profits.
+With no central registry, making these correlations would require intricate tracking, including finding the DMV records of donors, figuring out names changed after marriage, and comparing these to cancer registry data.

-Even if a study or registry were to start now, 30 to 40 years adequate data, by which time the drugs will surely change.
-Tracking data using population aggregate, as the efficacy of population-wide screening, will not work, given the low numbers of donors compared to the high numbers of cancers, with the cancers possibly spread among at least four or five types. we are stuck future families .
+Even if a study or registry were to start now, it would take 30 to 40 years to collect adequate data, by which time the drugs will surely have changed.
+Tracking data using population aggregate, as has been done to track the efficacy of population-wide cancer screening, will not work, given the low numbers of donors compared to the high numbers of cancers, with the cancers possibly spread among at least four or five types.
+Until this issue gains more traction, we are stuck hoping that our future families will have more palatable fertility options.
+As I've frequently noted, however, if hope is our strongest weapon against cancer, the party is over.

 Conclusion